Hanghzou, I have never heard of that!

 Located less than 2 hours west of Shanghai, Hangzhou is the capital of Zhejiang Province and one of the seven ancient Chinese cities.
-Less known abroad but well known among Chinese people especially for the amazing West Lake, the iconic landscape, the Fei Lai Feng and the famous Pagodas.
+Yes, it is less known abroad but well known among Chinese people especially for the amazing West Lake, the iconic landscape, the Fei Lai Feng and the famous Pagodas.
+As Hangzhou turned out to be my favourite Chinese city I happily decided to write this Hangzhou attractions and itinerary guide!
 But let’s start from scratch…

 We arrived very late at Hangzhou East Railway station and our hostel was located quite far from there, next to the West Lake.
 Most of the Chinese Railway Stations are well connected with the city centre either by metro/ bus and taxi so we easily reached the centre by metro but , unfortunately, the buses for the West Lake have their last route relatively early so we had to catch a taxi.
 We stepped into the hostel at midnight after a long trip that had started at Beijing few hours earlier.

-Long story short…the city is gorgeous!!
-We loved every minute there and it turned out to be our favourite Chinese city so far!
-We spent 5 days in Hangzhou (and we wish we could have spent more!) but as we work on the road too, you can manage to see pretty much the same in 4 days.
-However, you won’t be bored even if you stay more!
+Once more… the city is gorgeous!!
+We loved every minute there and we spent 6 days in total (and we wish we could have spent more!) while the original plan was only for 2!
+As we work on the road and we can not be out all day long one can manage to see pretty much the same as we did in 4 full days so I combined a 4-day itinerary for Hangzhou.
+However, trust me, you won’t be bored even if you stay longer!

 Day 1: Leifeng Pagoda and surrounding area